jaydenmilne/CS340/docs/pregame-commands.md

 Informs the client the result of a login.

 If the login/registration is successful, `authToken` will be present and populated.
-If the login/registration was not successful, `error` and `errorCode` will be present and populated.
+If the login/registration was not successful, `error` will be present and populated.

-These are the errors the client will expect (so it knows which input field to mark with the message)

-1. Username is taken
-2. Password is incorrect
-3. Username does not exist
-4. Username is too long (16 chars max)

 #### Syntax
 ```json